Main CV Research Teaching

 JEL Classifications: G01, G13, G21, G28, G32

-"Sunk Cost Efficiency with Discrete Competitors" (pdf file 56 KB); revisions requested by the Southwestern Economic Review
+"Sunk Cost Efficiency with Discrete Competitors" (pdf file 56 KB); accepted by the Southwestern Economic Review

 Abstract